brslv/site/posts/2021/just-use-pencils.md

 <!-- e -->Most problems can be easily solved by simply going on another level of abstraction.<!-- /e -->

-When "Ink can't flow down in the space" turns into "We can't take notes with ink in outer space" things suddenly become obvious.
+When "Ink doesn't work in outer space" turns into "We can't take notes in outer space" things suddenly become obvious.

-Just don't use ink.